How to Start an SEO Business From Scratch (2026)

 -

 Offer a free AI visibility audit to land your first 2-3 clients.
 Here’s the play: run a prospect’s brand through ChatGPT, Perplexity, and Google AI Overviews.
 Show them whether their business gets mentioned or their competitor does.
-That 15-minute audit is worth more than a 40-page keyword report because it demonstrates a problem the prospect didn’t even know they had.
+That 15-minute audit is worth more than a 40-page keyword report because it demonstrates a problem the prospect didn’t know they had.
 Nobody else is doing this for local businesses yet.
 That’s your wedge.

 -